oroinc/documentation/commerce/admin_guide/landing_system_configuration/general_setup_sysconfig/display_settings.rst

 .. image:: /admin_guide/img/display_settings/display_settings_websites.png

-4. Clear the **Use System** check box to change the system-wide setting.
+4. Clear the **Use Organization** check box to change the organization-wide setting.

 5. In the **Map Settings** section, select the value for **Enable Map Preview** defining whether to show the location on a map when a customer views an address in the storefront.
 This option does not affect maps in the management console.